Ceylon Cinnamon: Science-Backed Health Benefits, Uses & Buying Guide

 What Is Ceylon Cinnamon Stick?

-Ceylon cinnamon, scientifically known as Cinnamomum verum, is often called “true cinnamon.”
-Native to Sri Lanka (formerly known as Ceylon), this delicately aromatic spice has been treasured for centuries for its flavor, fragrance, and medicinal properties.
+Ceylon cinnamon, scientifically known as Cinnamomum verum, is the original variety historically traded as "true cinnamon."
+Native to Sri Lanka, this delicately aromatic spice has been valued for centuries for its flavor, fragrance, and medicinal properties, with extensive research confirming its safety and health benefits.

 Cinnamon tree with peeled bark

-The Ceylon cinnamon stick is made from the inner bark of the tree, which is carefully harvested and dried into thin, papery layers.
-Unlike its cousin, Cassia cinnamon, Ceylon has a lighter color and a more refined texture, making it ideal for both sweet and savory dishes.
+The Ceylon cinnamon stick is made from the inner bark of the tree, carefully harvested and dried into thin, papery layers.
+Unlike Cassia cinnamon, Ceylon has a lighter color, refined texture, and significantly lower coumarin content, making it ideal for both sweet and savory dishes without health risks.

 Ceylon vs. Cassia: What's the Difference?

-Most people aren’t aware that not all cinnamon sticks are created equal.
-Here's a quick visual breakdown of how Ceylon differs from Cassia cinnamon:
+Most people aren't aware that not all cinnamon sticks are created equal.
+Here's a detailed comparison based on scientific data:

 Feature Ceylon Cinnamon Cassia Cinnamon